worseTyler/MarkdownBlogs/2003/09/c-foreach-with-arrays/index.md

 ## C# Compiler Optimization
 #
-It is commonly shown that a foreach loop compiles into the CIL (Common Intermediate Language) equivalent of the enmerator pattern.
+It is commonly shown that a foreach loop compiles into the CIL (Common Intermediate Language) equivalent of the enumerator pattern.
 In other words, the code snippet shown here:

 ```csharp
 ArrayList array = new ArrayList();